 A local copy of your repository will now reside in a folder named the same as the repo’s name in your current working directory.

 Set up remote tracking

 You should have one remote named origin and may have one either named after the original author on GitHub or named upstream.
-By convention GitHub names the direct remote (in this case your copy) origin and the forked copy upstream but this is not a hard requirement, many people instead name their forks after the forked author.
+By convention, GitHub names the direct remote (in this case your copy) origin and the forked copy upstream but this is not a hard requirement, many people instead name their forks after the forked author.

 Since your repository is most likely missing the upstream remote, let’s add it.
 If we navigate to the original repository we can use the same copy button to copy the fork’s URL:

-it remote a second time to confirm the remote was correctly added, if it was you should see both origin and upstream listed.
+git remote a second time to confirm the remote was correctly added, if it was you should see both origin and upstream listed.

 Create a feature branch

 In general, any changes made to a repository should be on a branch.
-All repositories will have a masterbranch which usually represents the latest clean version of the repositories content, unless otherwise stated by the repo owners this will be the branch you should base your feature branch off.
+All repositories will have a master branch, which usually represents the latest clean version of the repositories content.
+Unless otherwise stated by the repo owners this will be the branch you should base your feature branch off.
 Let’s first ensure we are on the master branch:

 Next, we are going to create a copy of master, as it is currently, on a new branch, which we can then modify without fear of breaking anything.

 In general, one branch equates to one PR.
 Keep branches focused on a single concept.
 If you need to add multiple features it may be better to create multiple branches, and later, multiple PR’s, rather than sending a single gigantic PR to the upstream repository.
 Smaller branches, and therefore, smaller PR’s are always easier to work with from the remote repositories point of view.